Developing an ESG-Oriented Large Language Model through ESG Practices: Training Methodology for an ESG-LLM

 \subsection{Training Regimes}

-Two training regimes\footnote{All training was conducted using Hugging Face Transformers~\citep{wolf-etal-2020-transformers} in \textit{anonymized\_location\_for\_review}, relevant to CO$_2$ reporting.
-All hyperparameters will be released with the code after the review period.} were applied to adapt the Qwen-3-4B models to ESG contexts, as illustrated in Figure~\ref{fig:lora-irm}.
+Two training regimes\footnote{All training was conducted using Hugging Face Transformers~\citep{wolf-etal-2020-transformers} in Rio de Janeiro, relevant to CO$_2$ reporting.} were applied to adapt the Qwen-3-4B models to ESG contexts, as illustrated in Figure~\ref{fig:lora-irm}.
 In the first regime (Figure~\ref{fig:lora-qwen-instruct}), the instruction-tuned \emph{Qwen-3-4B-Instruct} variant is directly adapted using LoRA, in which weight updates are parameterized through a low-rank decomposition that introduces a small number of trainable matrices while keeping the original parameters frozen.
 The resulting low-rank update is then merged back into the original weights, incorporating the learned ESG representations into the model.
 Recent Qwen-3-4B releases also provide a separate \emph{thinking} variant in addition to the instruct model; however, in our validation experiments, this variant yielded inferior performance (see Section~\ref{sub:results}).
 In the second regime (Figure~\ref{fig:irm-qwen-base}), the same LoRA-based adaptation is applied, however, to the \emph{Qwen-3-4B-Base} variant, followed by the application of the IRM to recover instruction-following capabilities.
 This design choice is motivated by prior evidence that directly modifying instruction-tuned models can degrade existing capabilities, whereas IRM offers a mechanism to mitigate such effects by decoupling domain adaptation from alignment~\citep{jindal2024balancingcontinuouspretraininginstruction,lin2025continuallearningsparsememory}.
 These regimes enable us to analyze robustness and knowledge preservation in ESG-oriented adaptation.~Nevertheless, LoRA-based tuning improves efficiency and reduces computational overhead.

 Figure~\ref{fig:training-regimes-metrics} presents evidence from the training process.
 We observe comparable loss trajectories (Figure~\ref{fig:top}) across both regimes, with consistently lower loss when adapting the \emph{Base} model, which we attribute to its lack of prior instruction alignment and closer match to the distribution of the training texts.
 Figure~\ref{fig:bottom} also reports the estimated CO$_2$-equivalent emissions computed with eco2AI~\citep{eco2AI}, which are similarly low across both approaches.
 The impact of IRM is negligible, as it involves only simple parameter addition and subtraction, and the measured emissions of approximately 0.04kg CO$_2$eq align with our commitment to environmentally responsible training.